stongo/nsquishy/README.md

 ## Writer

-On registration, `server.app.nsqWriter` is assigned an initialized instance of a nsq [writer]()
+On registration, `server.app.nsqWriter` is assigned an initialized instance of a [nsqjs writer](https://github.com/dudleycarr/nsqjs)

 ### Methods:

 * `init` - initializes connection to nsq.
 Callback fires on `ready` event.
 Automatically handles `err` and `ready` events

+See nsqjs for full writer documentation

 ## Reader

-On registration, `server.app.nsqReader` is assigned an initialized instance of a nsq [reader](https://github.com/dudleycarr/nsqjs)
+On registration, `server.app.nsqReader` is assigned an initialized instance of a [nsqjs reader](https://github.com/dudleycarr/nsqjs)

 ### Methods:

 * `init` - initializes connection to nsq.
 Callback fires on `nsqd_connected` event.
 Automatically handles `err` and `nsqd_connected` events

+See nsqjs for full reader documentation

 ## Example